roha-github/meshtastic-firmware-addon/README.md

 ## Configuration hooks

-We use "special" values to configure the add-ons.
+We use "special" values to configure the add-ons and reuse default App and CLI.

 ### Zero Hop Repeater